 About Nidaros Cathedral

-Nidaros Cathedral in Trondheim is one of the most prominent cathedrals in Norway and is built over the burial site of Olav Haraldsson, later St. Olav, the first Christian king of Norway.
+Considered a national shrine, Nidaros Cathedral in Trondheim is one of the most prominent cathedrals in Norway and was built over the burial site of Olav Haraldsson, later St. Olav, the first Christian king of Norway.

 Nidaros Cathedral history

 The first incarnation of Nidaros Cathedral was built in the second half of the 11th century and construction continued for at least a hundred years.

 The cathedral is built over the tomb of St. Olav, the Viking king who brought Christianity to Norway.
 In the Middle Ages, a silver coffin with St. Olav’s remains was placed on the high altar of the cathedral.
 However, during the reformation, the shrine was sent to Denmark to be converted into silver coins and Olav’s remains were buried in a secret place in the cathedral.
 To this day, no one knows exactly where.

 Work began in 1070, and the cathedral was completed around 1300.
 After several fires and a lack of maintenance in the Middle Ages, the cathedral was in very poor condition.
 In 1869 extensive restorations were begun, and today the cathedral is again restored to its original grandeur.